PrashamTrivedi/SourceSailor-CLI/README.md

 - `--verbose`, `-v`: Run with verbose logging (default: false)
 - `--openai`, `-o`: Use OpenAI to infer project structure (default: true)
 - `--streaming`, `-s`: Use OpenAI streaming to infer project structure (default: false)
+- `--ignore`, `-i`: Additional files or patterns to ignore for analysis.
+You can pass multiple patterns separated by commas (default: none) (Added in 1.3.0)

 #### List Models